Exchange-traded Treasury Indexed Bonds (TIBs)

 - Hedge against inflation: the face value of an Exchange-traded TIB is automatically adjusted for movements in in the Consumer Price Index (CPI), meaning the value of your investment is protected from the effects of inflation.

 Like all investment products, Exchange-traded TIBs carry risks that you must understand before investing.
 These include interest rate risk, credit (or repayment) risk and liquidity (or ability to sell before maturity) risk.
-See key risks.
+See key risks and read the new ASX e-booklet 'Understanding bonds'.
 You should also review the ASX on-line course on Exchange-traded AGBs to familiarise yourself with the key features and risks of AGBs.

 Trades settled after the close of trading on the Record Date are not entitled to receive the next coupon interest payment.
 The Record Date is the close of business on the eighth calendar day before the relevant Coupon Interest Payment Date or Maturity Date.
 If the Record Date is not a Business Day, then the preceeding Business Day becomes the Record Date.

 - Security type: CHESS Depositary Interest over Treasury Indexed Bonds (TIBs).

 - Underlying security – TIBs issued by the Australian Government.